|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Joint replacement consists of replacing painful, arthritic, worn or cancerous parts of the joint with artificial surfaces shaped in such a way as to allow joint movement.

 Hip replacement (hip arthroplasty) is a surgical procedure in which the hip joint is replaced by a prosthetic implant.
-Such joint replacement orthopedic surgery generally is conducted to relieve arthritis pain or fix severe physical joint damage as part of the hip fracture treatment.
+Such joint replacement orthopaedic surgery generally is conducted to relieve arthritis pain or fix severe physical joint damage as part of the hip fracture treatment.
 Total hip replacement is most commonly used to treat joint failure caused by osteoarthritis.
 The aims of the procedure are pain relief and improvement in hip function.
 Hip replacement is usually considered only once other therapies, such as physical therapy and pain medications, have failed.

 Knee replacement (knee arthroplasty) is a common surgical procedure most often performed to relieve the pain and disability from degenerative arthritis, most commonly osteoarthritis, but other arthritides as well.
 Major causes of debilitating pain include meniscus tears, osteoarthritis, cartilage defects, and ligament tears.